russellE46/Bandpass-Distortion/readme.txt

   This should generate the project files and libraries that you need to edit the source code, build, and test.

 Planned signal flow:
-  Bandpass filter -> Clip -> Bandpass filter -> Blend w/Dry signal
+  Bandpass filter -> Clip -> Bandpass filter -> Blend w/Dry signal -> Gain stage/Gain match